xcomfan/xcomfan.github.io/go/data_structures/structs.md

 ## Structs are not objects

 There is no inheritance for structs or in Go in general.
 There is however embedding and delegation.

 ## Declaring structs and assigning values

+A struct is a collection of fields.

 ```go
 package main